gathuku/mpesa/README.md

 # Mpesa

-Welcome to mpesa gem.
+Welcome to [mpesa](https://developer.safaricom.co.ke/) API gem.
 The gem will help you integrate with mpesa daraja API very easily.

 ## Installation